 When you’re looking for a solicitor to help you make a claim for compensation, you don’t have to ask a local solicitor about reporting a car accident time limit or anything else pertaining to your claim.
 You could use a solicitor that is based elsewhere in the UK to help you.
 This gives you a wider choice of law firms and solicitors to choose.
 However, this may mean your decision is harder to make.
 After all, if all of the solicitors appear to offer the same sort of services, how can you tell which is right for you.

 Here at Accident Claims UK, we would advise you to carefully look into whether the solicitor you’re looking at has years of experience and is used to handling claims like yours.
 We would also urge you consider using solicitors that work on a no win no fee basis.
-We would be happy to assess your case for you and provide you with a relevant solicitor for your claim.
+Our advisors would be happy to assess your case for you and provide you with a relevant solicitor for your claim.
 We could help you no matter where in the country you are based.